-A disposable email address is an email address that you can use once or just temporarily when you need to provide an email address when ordering online, signing up for a service, filling out a form — or any other time you are asked to provide an email address but you do not want to use your personal email.
+A disposable email address is an email address that you can use once or just temporarily when you need to provide an email address when ordering online, signing up for a service, filling out a form — or any other time you’re asked to provide an email address but you don’t want to use your personal email.

-Most disposable email services are free to use or offer a free and paid version.
+Most disposable email services are free to use or offer free and paid versions.
 Here are four that I recommend.